pajlads/DinkPlugin/README.md

 Dink allows you to export your current plugin configuration to the clipboard via the `::dinkexport` chat command.

 This export includes settings across all of the notifiers.
 If you want to include webhook URLs in the export, run the `::dinkexport all` chat command.
+Alternatively, if you *only* want to export the webhook URLs, run the `::dinkexport webhooks` chat command.

 You can share this produced JSON to friends who want to send similarly configured messages.